8 min read

 The impact of this healthcare cyber attack will be felt far into the future.

-Businesses, and hospitals are businesses, don’t lose $1.5M per day without heads rolling.
-The two people that we spoke with that are close to the system had heard that some top people had been fired, but we were not able to confirm that.
+Businesses and hospitals are businesses, don’t lose $1.5M per day without heads rolling.
+The two people that we spoke with who are close to the system had heard that some top people had been fired, but we were not able to confirm that.
 We also don’t know if in the end they paid the ransom or were able to overcome the methods used to lock systems up.

 It’s a sad fact that most experts in the US believe that the cost of ransomware attacks are woefully under-reported, because many businesses simply pay up, rather than have it known that they couldn’t get access to their own data, or that their customer’s data was compromised.
 It’s a good bet that the statistics that we use to try and convey the risks of computer compromise, as scary as they already are to us as IT professionals, are actually much worse than we are able to document.